 Continue to download all the comment spreadsheets submitted by voters to the same download directory.
 The Tally page will display a link to each of these files in the "Upld?" column.

 Once you have collected all the Comment spreadsheets, you will need to consolidate them into a single spreadsheet.
 This is done with the Ballot Amalgamation Macro Spreadsheet.
-A link to this spreadsheet is available from the main Tally page that lists all the ballot pools.
+A link to this spreadsheet is available from the main Tally page that lists all the consensus groups.
 Full directions on performing the consolidation are included in the spreadsheet.
 Please note that not all voters will provide their comments in a Comment spreadsheet; some may use a Word file or provide comments with their votes.
 You will need to manually add such comments to your consolidated comment spreadsheet.

 Tracking Reconciliation Activities in the Reconciliation Spreadsheet

-During your WGMs, use the consolidated comments spreadsheet to record decisions for each of the comments listed.
+During your WG sessions or calls, use the consolidated comments spreadsheet to record decisions for each of the comments listed.
 Information should be as complete as possible because the reconciliation spreadsheets provide the primary means of recording WG decisions, of communicating those decisions and the supporting rationale to negative voters, and of tracking any activities by individuals to resolve those negative comments.

 Individual columns in the spreadsheet are provided to, among other things, allow WGs to record their responses to comments, to provide a rationale for a decision, to assign a person responsible for completing a reconciliation action, and to record the completion of that action.
 Please refer to the instructions in the comment spreadsheet for more help on completing the reconciliation spreadsheets and correctly and completely filling in column information.